Signs a Dog Is Dying: What to Expect When Your Dog's Health Declines

 What to Know About Death and Transition

 After a dog displays some or several of the signs described above, death takes place.
 Sometimes muscle twitches may be seen after death.
-Breathing may be noticed too; it's not to get oxygen, but a reflex of the nerves.
+Breathing or gasping may be noticed too; it's not to get oxygen though, but a reflex of the nerves.
 These bodily reactions are part of the natural event of dying and should not be interpreted as suffering as the dog is not aware.

 The bladder or bowels may empty.
+Diarrhea may seep out.
 Keeping towels under the dog may absorb messes.
 The eyes of a dead dog remain open.
 After a few minutes, it's normal for the cornea to assume a glassy appearance.
 Death rattle is not as common in dogs as it is in humans.

 Death is usually confirmed by using a stethoscope and listening for lack of a heartbeat, but what is death?
 Death is the collapse of the dog's cardiovascular system, which translates into failure of oxygen delivery to the dog's tissues and cells which once supported life.
 It's the end of the journey.